matro/git-directory-deploy/readme.md

    - `GIT_DEPLOY_USERNAME`: committer name.
 Defaults to `deploy.sh`.
    - `GIT_DEPLOY_EMAIL`: committer email address.
 Defaults to `<empty>`.
    - Setting these in your different environments (such as your CI server vs local machine) is useful showing who made what deployments from where in the commit log.

-## run
-Do this every time you want to deploy, or have your CI server do it.

-1. check out the branch or commit of the source you want to use.
-The script will use this commit to generate a message when it makes its own commit on the deploy branch.
-2. generate the files in `deploy_directory`
-3. make sure you have no uncommitted changes in git's index.
-The script will abort if you do.
-(It's ok to have uncommitted files in the work tree; the script does not touch the work tree.)
-4. if `deploy_directory` is a relative path (the default is), make sure you are in the directory you want to resolve against.
-(For the default, this means you should be in the project's root.)
-5. run `./deploy.sh`